SynapticSugar/CarND-Unscented-Kalman-Filter-Project/README.md

 | Vx    | 0.4513 | 0.3579 |
 | Vy    | 0.4399 | 0.1970 |

-This is expected because the Sigma points do a better job at representing the gaussian distribution than using a Tayler series approximation and throwing out the higher order terms.
+This is expected because the Sigma points do a better job at representing the Gaussian distribution than using a Tayler Series approximation and throwing out the higher order terms.
 The Sigma points capture a more complete picture.

 The sensor fusion of both lidar and radar actually creates a better estimate and achieved lower RMS error than if either was run independantly as shown in the following results performed on ```Dataset 1```.